WatchInDev/WatchOut/Server/README.md

 4. In the **Environment variables** field, click the folder icon to open the variables dialog.

-5. Add the following three variables, setting their values to your actual PostgreSQL username and password and db endpoint url:
+5. Add the following three variables, setting their values to your actual PostgreSQL username and password and db endpoint url, and Azure Storage connection string:

     * `SPRING_DATASOURCE_USERNAME`

     * `SPRING_DATASOURCE_PASSWORD`

     * `SPRING_DATASOURCE_URL` (e.g., `jdbc:postgresql://localhost:5432/watchout` for a local database connection).

+   * `AZURE_STORAGE_CONNECTION_STRING`

 6. Click **OK** to save the configuration.